-MSC IN CONSTRU CTION MANAGEMENT
+MSC IN CONSTRUCTION MANAGEMENT CORE COURSES

-CORE COURSES

-SEMESTER 1

-COURSE CODE COURSE TITLE CREDITS

-COEM 6003 Organization & Management of Construction E4

-COEM 6006 Construction Accounting & Finance E4

-COEM 6009 Contracts Management & Construction Law E4

-COEM 6013 Materials Technology E4

-OR

-COEM 6016 Natural Hazards Management E4

-CORE COURSES

-SEMESTER 2

-COURSE CODE COURSE TITLE CREDITS

-COEM 6005 Construction Project Management E4

-COEM 6020 Research Methods C3

-COEM 6025 Practical Team Project E5

-ELECTIVES

-SEMESTER 2

-COURSE CODE COURSE TITLE CREDITS

-COEM 6015 Maintenance & Facilities Management E4

-C4
+SEMESTER 1 Course Code Course Title Credits COEM 6003 Organization & Management of Construction E4 COEM 6006 Construction Accounting & Finance E4 COEM 6009 Contracts Management & Construction Law E4 COEM 6013 F4 Materials Technology OR COEM 6016 Natural Hazards Management E4 SEMESTER 2 Construction Project Management COEM 6005 E4 COEM 6020 Research Methods C3COEM 6025 Practical Team Project F5 ELECTIVES SEMESTER 2 Credits Course Code Course Title COEM 6015 Maintenance & Facilities Management F4

-- 1. For MSc, after completing all taught components of the courses the students require to complete the Independent Research Project (COEM 6018) that has a nine (9) credit value. - 2.
+- 1. For the MSc, after completing all taught components of the courses students are required to complete the Independent Research Project (COEM 6018) that has a nine (9) credit value. - 2.
 Students will normally be expected to complete their Independent Research Projects within 12 months of finishing the examinations. - 3.
-Full-time students will normally be required to complete all required core and elective courses within two (2) consecutive semesters. - 4.
-Part-time students will normally be required to complete all required core and elective courses within four (4) semesters. - 5.
+Full-time students will normally be required to complete all required core and elective courses within two (2) consecutive semesters. - Part-time students will normally be required to complete all required core and elective courses within four (4) semesters. - 5.
 Students having completed the requirements for the Postgraduate Diploma in Construction Management within the specified period have obtained 29 or more credits and completed the Practical Team Project (COEM 6025) may be granted a Postgraduate Diploma upon request. - 6.
 Candidates pursuing the Postgraduate Diploma can request to use the credits they earned to transfer to the MSc programme in Construction Management, if they wish to do so.
 Upon the approval of the transfer, these students need to complete all the requirements of the MSc programme as stated above in order to obtain the MSc Construction Management degree.